KristerV/krister.ee/cv.md

 * Reimagined the course and produced **10x improvement** compared to previous year.
 * Produced [reference materials](http://i200.itcollege.ee/) for beginners - complete with [videos](http://i200.itcollege.ee/Videod) and a ["nothings working"](http://i200.itcollege.ee/hadaabi) section.

+### Guaana

+**Software developer**

+1.5 months in 2015

+An incredible vision and an even better team.
+Loved working there, but as my own startup needed all of my attention just then - I quit and pursued it.
+Taght me a lot about how an efective team operates in these few weeks.

 ### AS Draka Keila Cables

 **Full-stack developer**